Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Infinite Time Horizon Analysis

-Theorem \ref{thm:inf-time-horizon} allows us to precisely quantify the relative efficiency.
-Specifically, since $\frac{\delta^2p^2 + p(1-p)}{(\delta p + 1 - p)^2} < 1$ for $\delta > 1$ and $\zeta(T;p)$ is bounded (and converging to one monotonically), the efficiency gain is exponential in $T$.
-Hence, it implies that $\widehat{\psi}_{inc}$ can be much more efficient than $\widehat{\psi}_{at}$ if we intend to incorporate substantial number of timepoints in the study.
-The same goes for effects for the never-treated (see Section \ref{proof:thm-inf-time} of the appendix).
+Theorem \ref{thm:inf-time-horizon} allows us to precisely quantify the relative statistical certainty in estimating the two effects.
+Specifically, since $\frac{\delta^2p^2 + p(1-p)}{(\delta p + 1 - p)^2} < 1$ for $\delta > 1$ and $\zeta(T;p)$ is bounded (and converging to one monotonically), the variance ratio decays exponentially in $T$.
+This implies that we may reap extraordinary gains in statistical precision from targeting ${\psi}_{inc}$ instead of ${\psi}_{at}$, when we intend on incorporating substantial number of timepoints in the study.
+The same goes for effects for the never-treated versus the incremental interventions with $\delta<1$ (see Appendix \ref{proof:thm-inf-time}).